Jean-BaptisteRamette/ccomp/README.md

 ### 10. Inline opcodes

-chip8-asm allows the programmer to put inline raw opcodes in the source file using the raw keyword:
+chasm allows the programmer to put inline raw opcodes in the source file using the raw keyword:

 ```asm
 .label: